ryanjyoder/innovation-spaces-africa/README.md

-# Tech Hubs Africa
+# Innovation Spaces Africa

-This is meant to be a complete list of Tech Hubs in Africa.
+This is meant to be a complete list of Innovation Spaces in Africa.
 It's still very much a draft.